-During the discussion, theatre publication The Stage reports, leaders agreed that the UK government will need to invest around £300 million into the theatre industry, for every three months venues are closed.
+It was reported that, during the discussion, leaders agreed that the UK government will need to invest around £300 million into the theatre industry, for every three months venues are closed.

 In the summit, social distancing was described as “one of the big obstacles” facing the theatre and hospitality industry.

-The Covent Garden venue recently announced its first live concert for 13 June, since closing its doors on 17 March.
-The three planned performances will be streamed via YouTube and Facebook, but no live audiences will attend.
+The Covent Garden venue announced its first live concert since lockdown on 13 June, with performances streamed via YouTube and Facebook and no audience present.

 Beard and the Royal Albert Hall’s representative said neither venue would be able to reopen to the public with social distancing in place.
 The Albert Hall’s rep said under current circumstances, it will only survive until April next year before being forced to fold.